Driving from Calais to Chamonix

 If you want to break the journey on the way, Troyes or Reims are good stop-off points.
 Reims has plenty of late-opening hotels in the centre.
 Take a look at our blog for more stops en route, with hotel suggestions.

 The chalet is very easy to access, and full directions with printable maps will be sent on booking.
 There is plenty of parking outside the chalet, which is located on a no through road.
-It’s very useful to have a car in Chamonix as the ski areas are quite spread out, though there are regular shuttle buses.

 Crossing the channel

-Eurotunnel is the fastest but also the most expensive — however, you can get some good deals if you book early.
-It’s worth checking the Eurotunnel site for special offers
+Eurotunnel is the fastest but also the most expensive – however, you can get some good deals if you book early.
+It’s worth checking the Eurotunnel site for special offers.